 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

 Anaphylaxis is a multisystem allergic reaction with respiratory and / or cardiovascular involvement.
-Other organ systems are often involved such as skin (itch, rash, flushing, angioedema) and the GI tract (vomiting, diarrhoea, tummy pain).
+Other organ systems are often involved such as skin (itch, rash, flushing, angioedema) and the GI tract (vomiting, diarrhoea, tummy pain - although these are a sign of anaphylaxis if occur due to bee or wasp sting).
 Signs and symptoms that an allergic reaction is anaphylaxis include:

 - Difficulty/noisy breathing

 - Wheeze or persistent cough

 Anaphylaxis is sometimes confused with vasovagal syncope.
 Syncope produces pallor and bradycardia in contrast to the flushing and tachycardia of anaphylaxis.
 Hyperventilation may occasionally be confused with anaphylaxis.

 Anaphylaxis may evolve to being life threatening even if severe symptoms are not initially present.
 Other causes of hypovolaemic shock and airway obstruction should be considered in severe cases.